cellml/libcellml/docs/roadmap.rst

 #.
 Load a CellML 2.0 model and validate it.

    #.
-Validate models against the rules defined in the current draft of the CellML 2.0 specification (currently an active document, outstanding issues regarding the new ``reset`` construct are likely to require updates to the validation implementation).
+Validate models against the rules defined in the current draft of the CellML 2.0 specification (currently an active document, outstanding issues regarding the new :code:`reset` construct are likely to require updates to the validation implementation).

 #.
 Code generation.